How we score programs

 The aggregate score

-On profiles below threshold, we show: the program name, type, location, age groups, governing body, established year, website, and an explicit notice that the score is suppressed.
-No partial number.
+On profiles below threshold, we show: the program name, type, location, age groups, governing body, established year, website, external public quotes (separate from reviews), and an explicit “n of 5” status.
+No partial score, no leaked first reviews.

 What a verified review requires